ciforth

 A common intel / computer intelligence / ch+ forth

 It is best to consider ciforth as a factory for building different versions and configurations of Forth.
 It is based on assembler and macro's, and not on the usual metaforth mechanism.
 My philosophy is that a compiler should be as stable as possible, and be updated infrequently, with well documented changes, perferably no changes and only upwards compatible extensions.
 A burn in period should prevent failed experiments to bother whoever uses the compiler for serious work.
 The whole ciforth system is hosted on a private CVS system with a copy on github.
-Only stable versions will be copied to github. git doesn't guarantee the facility that I consider the most essential for a source control system, the ability to recover past versions verbatim, hence CVS. github also provides a Wiki and contains Debian releases and release of source archives.
+Only stable versions will be copied to github. github is also used to publish complete systems in releases, for all 6 versions MS/Linux ARM/Intel 32/64.
+All packages are at the same time source packages in the classical sense.
+They contain the assembler source, the documentation source (texinfo) and the library that is source to begin with. git doesn't guarantee the facility that I consider the most essential for a source control system, the ability to recover past versions verbatim, hence CVS. github also provides a Wiki and contains Debian releases and release of source archives.
 The github source archive is mirrored on https://launchpad.net/ciforth , but not the releases.

 In the year 2018 debian archives where generated, but they were not accepted by Debian.